Updated February 10, 2021 with the latest forgiveness guidance and applications.

 Before we dive into the application, there are a couple of important questions you’ll need to be able to answer.
 Let’s tackle two of them right now.

-What is the Covered Period and the Alternative Covered Period?
+What is the Covered Period?

 On the first page of the application, you’ll see sections asking you to fill in: